AnisaMuema/Kitchen-94/README.md

 USER STORY

 1. As a user, you will be able to read the displayed random joke on your screen.
 2. As a user, you will be able to click on the "Get Random Joke" button to get a newly generated joke, if the previous one wasn't of your humor.
-Or if you just can't seem to get over with the jokes and are interested in reading more.
+Or if you can't seem to get over with the jokes and are interested in reading more.
 3. As a user, you will be able to get endless jokes to soothe your heart.
 4. As a user you will be the judge  of each joke, having the authority to rate each one of them.
-With laughing emoji being the best joke you have heard all day, and the upset emoji being the worst known to you.
+The laughing emoji is the best joke you have heard all day, and the upset emoji is the worst known to you.
-5. As a user, you will be able to choose a specific genre of jokes you will like to laugh to, click the " Get Random Joke" button and enjoy.
+5. As a user, you can choose a specific genre of jokes you would like to laugh at, click the " Get Random Joke" button and enjoy.

 The fetch API used for this website is